oliviamcauley/Bar_Surfing/README.md

 * Does the decelerating galactic bar affect the orbits of stars in these clusters?
 * Does the cluster survive the growth and deceleration of the bar?
   *  What percentage of stars remain in the cluster?

+## Simulations
+There are 6 simulations that I created based on getting inital conditions from a distribution function and placing the cluster at the stable point in the barred disk.
+The cluster was placed in 6 different conditions.
+The conditions and results were:
+* ***M simulation***: a **disk galaxy**, created using an underlying Milky Way potential, where the cluster sheared.
+* ***MP simulation***: a **disk galaxy with a Plummer potential** that increased the number of particles that stayed within the 95th percentile radius of the cluster.
+* ***MB simulation***: a **growing barred disk galaxy** where the cluster sheared a little, but was still held together.
+* ***MBP simulation***: a **growing barred disk galaxy with a Plummer potential** where the cluster was held tight together with leading and trailing arms.
+* ***MS simulation***: a **growing and slowing barred disk galaxy** where the orbit of the stars moved outward for a couple million years before leaving the stable region and shearing.
+* ***MSP simulation***: a **growing and slowing barred disk galaxy with a Plummer potential** where the cluster was held together with leading and trailing arms after leaving the stable region.

 ## Data Collection
 The data was created using <tt>[`galpy`](http://github.com/jobovy/galpy)</tt> v.1.8.1.dev0.
 The data consists of the phasespace &mdash; the Cartesian and cylindrical coordinates and their respective velocities &mdash; of each particle in the cluster.